Ningaloo Reef Wildlife – What happens at Ningaloo & when does it happen…

 Day tours are available in Coral Bay from the end of March through to mid June and in Exmouth from the beginning of April through to the end of July.

-Sail Ningaloo’s overnight charters range from 3 nights to 9 nights on the World Heritage nominated Ningaloo Reef, departing Coral Bay from March to December .
+Sail Ningaloo’s overnight charters range from 3 nights to 9 nights on the World Heritage nominated Ningaloo Reef, departing Coral Bay from the end of February to December .
 Come and experience all this marine life and more!